8th Day (Jewish band): History

 Brothers Shmuel and Bentzion Marcus, both nephews of singer Avraham Fried and cousins of singers Benny Friedman and Simche Friedman, grew up in a musically-inclined family and began collaborating in 2004, with Bentzi, a professional bassist, putting music to lyrics Shmuel had written.
 That same year, the pair recorded a four-song demo with their brother Chaim Marcus producing.
 Their debut studio album, Tracht Gut (Yiddish for "think positive") was released on April 1, 2005 and featured Zalman, Chaim, Yossi, and Eli Marcus on backing vocals.
 Their second album, Brooklyn, was mixed by Andy Haller and released in 2007, followed by a live album in 2008.
 Eli Marcus later went on to become a solo artist, with a debut studio album, Dovid HaMelech, released in 2015.

 In 2011, the group released Chasing Prophecy.
 The first single for the album, "Ya'alili", became a hit on the strength of its music video, which received over 6 million views on YouTube, and gained the group many followers.

 They re-teamed with Haller in 2012 for their fourth album, All You Got.

 Musical style

 8th Day's sound, though primarily inspired by traditional Jewish music, also contains influences from secular styles such as power pop, blues, and reggae.
 Guitarist Bentzion Marcus has described the group as a "very eclectic, klezmer-funk-rock band", noting that on Chasing Prophecy, "each song stands on its own.
 The style of songs range from Middle Eastern, rock, folk/country, jazz/blues."
+They sing in English, Hebrew and Yiddish.